St Paul's Cathedral, Bendigo

-St Paul's Cathedral, Bendigo, is an Anglican cathedral in Australia.
-It is the cathedral church of the Diocese of Bendigo in central Victoria.
+St Paul's Cathedral, Bendigo, is an Anglican cathedral church in Bendigo, Victoria, Australia.
+It is the cathedral church of the Diocese of Bendigo and the seat of the Bishop of Bendigo, presently Matthew Brain.

-History & Architecture
+History and architecture

 The building was designed by the architect Robert A. Love.
 The nave was dedicated in November 1868, the bell tower in 1873 and the chancel and transepts in 1927.
 Originally a parish church, St Paul's became the diocese's cathedral in 1981.

 The building is constructed of red brick with stone dressings in an early Gothic style and is laid out in a simple cruciform plan comprising a six bay nave, transepts and sanctuary.

 Internally the cathedral is decorated with stained-glass windows, several wooden sculptures and an opus sectile reflecting a high church tradition.